Article Updated On

 There are a few other factors though that determine prognosis, besides the type of mesothelioma and the stage it’s at, which are detailed below.

-The younger you are, the better the prognosis.
+The younger you are when you develop mesothelioma, the better the prognosis.

 This is due to the fact that older people respond less positively to cancer treatment due to a weakened immune system.